SolokiAbbas/SolDA/README.md

   (1, "Jane & John"), (2, "Jackie & Jimmy");
 ```

+There are tables already created for this demo and if you would like to use them simply make the database `parent.db` using the `cat` command bellow.

 After the filling the database with values make the actual database:

 ```